ckampfe/russ/README.md

 To view entries that are unread (the default state), press `a` again.

 Pressing `c` copies the URL of the current feed or entry to your clipboard, depending on which is in focus.
+Pressing `o` opens the URL in your default browser.

 To refresh a single feed, press `r` when you are in the most general context (all the way to the left) and that feed is highlighted.
 To refresh all feeds, press `x` when in the most general context.